RituVerma6668/Python-Project-on-Instacart/README.md

   - There are three sets of orders: Prior, Train and Test.

   - The distributions of orders in Train and Test sets are similar whereas the distribution of orders in Prior set is different.

-            -The total orders per customer ranges from 0 to 100.
+  - The total orders per customer ranges from 0 to 100.

-             Based on the plot of 'Orders VS Day of Week' we can map 0 and 1 as Saturday and Sunday respectively based on the assumption that most of the people buy groceries on               weekends.
+  - Based on the plot of 'Orders VS Day of Week' we can map 0 and 1 as Saturday and Sunday respectively based on the assumption that most of the people buy groceries on               weekends.

-            -Majority of the orders are made during the day time.
+  - Majority of the orders are made during the day time.

-            -Customers order once in a week which is supported by peaks at 7, 14, 21 and 30 in 'Orders VS Days since prior order' graph.
+  - Customers order once in a week which is supported by peaks at 7, 14, 21 and 30 in 'Orders VS Days since prior order' graph.

-            -Based on the heatmap between 'Day of Week' and 'Hour of Day,' we can say that Saturday afternoons and Sunday mornings are prime time for orders.
+  - Based on the heatmap between 'Day of Week' and 'Hour of Day,' we can say that Saturday afternoons and Sunday mornings are prime time for orders.

 ---
 <img width="461" alt="dow" src="https://github.com/user-attachments/assets/e8fbd814-6d5b-49af-8807-1bd206177772">
 ---